STAT545-UBC-hw-2018-19/hw08-rgryba/README.md

-# hw08-seed
+# hw08 for Rowenna Gryba

-This repo contains the BC Liquor app as a boilerplate for students to add to in Homework 08.
+This repo contains an app I created to look at bearded seal dive data.

-The code and data are from [Dean Attali's tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial).
-The code can specifically be found [here](https://deanattali.com/blog/building-shiny-apps-tutorial/#12-final-shiny-app-code).
+Note: This is using fake data as the real data hasn't been published yet and I have client requirements around this.

+The app is located at:

+The code is located at: